-What are the main components to building and displaying an at-home art collection?
+What are the main components in terms of building and displaying an at-home art collection?

+Buy what you love!
 We always advise our clients to purchase paintings that speak to their hearts.
-Matching a sofa or paint color is fine, but in the long run, the painting you love with a passion will be the one you constantly gravitate to - and want to hold on to forever, long after the room is repainted and the sofa is recovered.
+Matching a sofa or paint color is fine, but in the long run, the painting you love with a passion will be the one you constantly gravitate to.

 In terms of preservation, what should at-home art collectors consider?

 We suggest using a reliable framer who incorporates archival materials and guarantees his work.
+We like to use UV-protected or museum-quality glass on our watercolors and gouaches (like the Charles Ross work on paper, below).
 Keeping artwork out of direct sunlight is also advisable, although canvases painted with oil or acrylic paint are quite resilient.
 Encaustic paintings (those created with a wax-based medium) should be kept in a climate-controlled environment.

 Please list five unconventional spaces that can be used for an unconventional gallery, a long hallway or foyer, for example?

 Our guide is always to put things where you will enjoy them.
 So if you spend time at your kitchen sink, hang one of your favorite paintings so you can see it.
 Or if you like to sit and read in a chair, hang a painting low so that you can appreciate it from your chair.
 If you spend a lot of time at your desk, put one of your favorite paintings on a little easel.
 Mudrooms, powder baths, closets and stairwells are other spaces that are frequently overlooked.
-There are no rules except to hang art where you can most appreciate it.
+There are no rules except to hang art where you can most appreciate it, like in the Conti apartment below, where we hung a wonderful painting purposefully low.

 What is the most important consideration when starting an at-home collection?

 Start by purchasing only paintings that you love.
 Educate yourself, visit galleries and ask questions.
 Read up on artists that interest you.
-But the bottom line is: buy what tugs at your heart.
+And if you have a chance to meet the artist, like our wonderful Pascal Bouterin doing a demo at the gallery, don't miss it!

 What art gallery elements can and should be incorporated at home?